exoplatform/exo-documentation/docs/GettingStarted.rst

 After confirmation,  the article is posted to space's activity stream and automatically published to home page News bloc.

-2- Pinning a News from activity stream : the "pin article" option is available from the three dots of the posted article activity.
+2- Pinning a News from activity stream : the "pin article" option is available from the three-dots menu of the article’s activity.

 |image170|